JSTOR-Labs/plant-humanities/cinnamon/README.md

 <param title="East Indies" eid="Q213137">
 <param title="Cassia abbreviata" eid="Q145495">
 <param ve-image
 	title="Cinnamon, from a medieval Arabian manuscript of Dioscorides’s _De Materia medica_ (first century CE).
 Translated in Arabic by an unknown scribe in Spain (twelfth-thirteenth century), and currently in the Bibliothèque Nationale de France, ms. Arabe 2850, f.
-129b.<!-- Note: I downloaded this image from HOLLIS Images.
-The image has a manifest but it is no reusable, as it requires a login to access. -->" url="18040817.jpg">
+129b.<!--Note: I downloaded this image from HOLLIS Images.
+The image has a manifest but it is no reusable, as it requires a login to access.-->" url="18040817.jpg">
 {#paragraph2}